 For example, we generally eat only animal muscle and discard the collagen-rich connective tissues.
 Previous generations – as recent as our grandparents – simmered animal carcasses for hours, liberating collagen, gelatin, and fat-soluble vitamins from connective tissues.
 In a way, the soups our ancestors consumed are equivalent to the glucosamine/chondroitin joint supplements that line the shelves of GNC and the now-trendy bone broth that can be found at high-end restaurants.
 To learn more about ancestral nutrition, the Weston A. Price Foundation provides useful guidelines on finding and preparing nutrient-dense foods in ways that our grandparents would recognize.

-OK, I’m Convinced That Supplements May Be Helpful… So Where Do I Start?
+OK, I'm Convinced… So What Supplements Should I Take, And Where Do I Start?

-In the past year, as you can read about in great detail here, I’ve translated the knowledge gained from years of reading, researching and experimenting to create a line of new formulations and supplements for my company Kion – supplements that satisfy my own strict standards for quality and “scratch my own itch” as products that I personally use, endorse and take myself every day.
+In the past year, as you can read about in great detail here, I’ve translated the knowledge gained from years of reading, researching and experimenting to co-found my very own supplement company, Kion.
+Kion supplements satisfy my own strict standards for quality and “scratch my own itch” as products that I personally use, endorse, and take myself every day.

 So, without further ado, here is a list of supplements that my family and I personally take, along with their benefits: